 What is the best time for Pisang Peak Expedition?

-In Nepal, the spring season is the best time of year especially for climbing mountains and so as for Pisang peak.
-Spring season falls during the months of March to May in which temperature is warmer, skies are clearer and weather is more predictable which is most important for summiting mountains.
+In Nepal, the spring season is the best time of year, especially for climbing mountains and so as for Pisang peak.
+The Spring season falls during the months of March to May in which the temperature is warmer, skies are clearer and the weather is more predictable which is most important for summiting mountains.

 Lists of Hiking and Climbing Essentiels for Pisang Peak Expedition.

-Although it differs from each individual choices and interests.
+Although it differs on each individual choices and interests.
 The list of equipment below is a general idea that provides some guidelines for gears to bring during your trek and for climbing.

 You need a duffel bag that is supposed to be waterproof with a strap along with a TSA lock.
-In your duffel bag, you keep all the clothes and essentials gears while trekking and up to Pisang Peak Base camp which will be carried by our porter.
+In your duffel bag, you keep all the clothes and essential gear while trekking up to Pisang Peak Base camp which will be carried by our porter.
 Regarding the size, you can choose from 100 liters to 140 liters duffel as this size all you to fit most of the things you need for trekking.